 One objective of the Cornell Land Trust Bird Conservation Initiative is to provide funding to facilitate high priority, bird-focused conservation projects.
 Partners are encouraged to use the awarded funds to leverage additional dollars from community groups and other funding agencies, as well as create capacity to accomplish conservation goals.
 To meet this objective, we launched a Land Trust Bird Conservation Initiative Small Grants Program in 2017.

-The Cornell Land Trust Bird Conservation Initiative provides funding annually to facilitate high priority, bird-focused conservation projects.
-Find out more about how to apply for these $5,000 small grants for lands trusts.Small Grant Program
+The Cornell Land Trust Bird Conservation Initiative provides funding annually to facilitate high priority, bird-focused conservation projects for lands trusts.
+Find out how to apply and read the evaluation criteria for these $5,000 capacity and partnership grants, $25,000 management and restoration grants, and up to $50,000 land acquisition grants.Small Grant Program

 In May 2017, the Cornell Land Trust Small Grants Program awarded its first grants to support strategic bird conservation within the land trust community.
 Learn more about the four organizations who received funds to protect critical habitats, such as oak forests in Oregon and estuaries in Maine, as well as help declining bird species, such as the Golden-winged Warbler in Vermont and Lewis’s Woodpecker in Colorado.Small Grant Program